kiharalab/GNN_pocket/README.md

 ```
 python3 main.py -h:
   --mode                Running Mode
-  --gpu                   specify the gpu to use
+  --gpu                 Specify the gpu to use
-  --test_dir            specify the directory of dataset
+  --test_dir            Specify the directory of original dataset, the structure under this dataset should be "./id/structure.pqr'
-  --test_odir          specify the directory that you want to save the processed data
+  --test_odir           Specify the directory that you want to save the processed data
 ```